buildingSMART/IFC4.x-IF/tests/STN01/README.md

  <br/>

 ### Expected geometry
-ToBeDone: insert some screenshots of the IFC file produced by Peter?
+>:information_source: *add image of the expected geometry.
+Upload the jpeg/png file in the Dataset folder of this test*

+...

 ### Control parameters
 >:information_source: *add link to bSI Validation Service rules or to IDS file/bSDD domain*